geraldsaccount/neuefische-passwortvalidierung/README.md

-# Passwortvalidierung
+# Password Validation

-Dieses Projekt wurde im Rahmen einer Unterrichtseinheit erstellt, um die Grundlagen von Java, Unit-Testing, Maven und Continuous Integration (CI) zu üben und zu vertiefen.
+This project was created as part of a teaching unit to practice and deepen the basics of Java, unit testing, Maven, and Continuous Integration (CI).

-## Ziel des Projekts
+## Project Goal

-Das Ziel ist es, eine Passwortvalidierung zu implementieren, die verschiedene Kriterien überprüft, wie z.
-B. Mindestlänge, Groß- und Kleinschreibung sowie Sonderzeichen.
-Zusätzlich werden Unit-Tests geschrieben, um die Funktionalität der Validierung sicherzustellen.
-Continuous Integration wird verwendet, um die Tests automatisch auszuführen.
+The goal is to implement a password validation that checks various criteria, such as minimum length, uppercase and lowercase letters, and special characters.
+Additionally, unit tests are written to ensure the functionality of the validation.
+Continuous Integration is used to automatically execute the tests.

-## Technologien
+## Technologies

-- **Java**: Für die Implementierung der Passwortvalidierung.
+- **Java**: For implementing the password validation.
-- **Maven**: Für die Verwaltung von Abhängigkeiten und den Build-Prozess.
+- **Maven**: For dependency management and the build process.
-- **JUnit**: Für das Schreiben und Ausführen von Unit-Tests.
+- **JUnit**: For writing and executing unit tests.
-- **Continuous Integration (CI)**: Für die automatische Ausführung der Tests bei Änderungen.
+- **Continuous Integration (CI)**: For automatically running the tests upon changes.

-## Lerninhalte
+## Learning Objectives

-- Grundlagen der Java-Programmierung
+- Basics of Java programming
-- Arbeiten mit Kontrollstrukturen und String-Methoden
+- Working with control structures and string methods
-- Einführung in Maven und Build-Management
+- Introduction to Maven and build management
-- Schreiben von Unit-Tests mit JUnit
+- Writing unit tests with JUnit
-- Einführung in Continuous Integration
+- Introduction to Continuous Integration

-## Lizenz
+## License

-Dieses Projekt wurde zu Lernzwecken erstellt und ist nicht für den produktiven Einsatz gedacht.
+This project was created for educational purposes and is not intended for production use.